Commission for Regulation of Utilities

-The Commission for Regulation of Utilities (CRU, An Coimisiúin um Rialáil Fóntais), formerly known as the Commission for Energy Regulation (CER, An Coimisiún um Rialáil Fuinnimh), is the Republic of Ireland's energy and water economic utility regulator.
+The Commission for Regulation of Utilities (CRU, An Coimisiúin um Rialáil Fóntais), formerly known as the Commission for Energy Regulation (CER, An Coimisiún um Rialáil Fuinnimh), is Ireland's energy and water economic utility regulator.

 Electricity regulation

 The CRU licenses and monitors electricity generators.

 On the transmission network, generally, the high voltage lines deliver electricity from Ireland's generation sources to the transformer stations, where the electricity voltage is reduced and taken onwards through the distribution system to individual customers' premises.
 There are also about 18 very large commercial customers directly connected to the transmission system.

 EirGrid is the independent state-owned body licensed by the CRU to act as transmission system operator (TSO) and is responsible for the operation, development, and maintenance.
 The TSO also offers terms and levies charged to market participants to connect to and use the transmission system regulated by the CRU.
 ESB Networks is licensed by the CRU as the owner of the transmission system and is responsible for carrying out the maintenance and construction of the system.

 The CRU sets the allowed revenue/tariffs for the transmission business and approves the connection policy for generators and suppliers connecting to and/or using the network.

 The Distribution Network is the medium and low voltage electricity network used to deliver electricity to connection points such as houses, offices, shops, and street lights.
 The Distribution Network includes all overhead electricity lines, poles, and underground cables used to bring power to Ireland's customers.

 ESB Networks (a ring-fenced subsidiary within the ESB Group) is the Distribution System Operator licensed by the CRU, responsible for building, maintaining, and operating the distribution network infrastructure.
 The Distribution Network is owned by ESB, the licensed Distribution Asset Owner.

 The CER sets the allowed revenue/tariffs for the distribution business and approves the connection policy for generators and suppliers connecting to and/or using the network.